aarushsharmawork/ig.-ig-unlike-reels-script/README.md

       • If Instagram displays a pop-up saying "Try again later" or "Action Blocked":
           1. Immediately refresh the Chrome page (Ctrl + R / F5) to stop the script.
           2. Wait 24 hours before running the script again.
+## Disclaimer and user responsiblity
-      2. AS-IS SOFTWARE: Provided without warranties of any kind.
+  1. AS-IS SOFTWARE: Provided without warranties of any kind.

-     4. NO LIABILITY: The author/owner is NOT liable for any account blocks,
+     2. NO LIABILITY: The author/owner is NOT liable for any account blocks,
        restrictions, or damages resulting from the use of this script.
-    5. AT YOUR OWN RISK: Execution and account management remain the user's responsibility.
+    3. AT YOUR OWN RISK: Execution and account management remain the user's responsibility.
+    4. Any unlawful activity or privacy harming shall not be tolerateds